wilsonzlin/minify-html/README.md

 A fast one-pass in-place HTML minifier written in Rust with context-aware whitespace handling.

+Also supports JS minification by plugging into [esbuild](https://github.com/evanw/esbuild).

 Available as:
 - CLI for Windows, macOS, and Linux.
 - Rust library.